reagent-project/reagent-cookbook/recipes/google-maps/README.md

 1. Create a new project
 2. Obtain a Google Maps API Key
 3. Add necessary items to `resources/public/index.html`
-4. Create div with a unique id in `home`
+4. Create a function called `home-render` with an empty div
 5. Convert javascript to clojurescript and put inside a *did-mount* function called `home-did-mount`
-6. Use `home` and `home-did-mount` to create a reagent component called `home-component`
+6. Use `home-render` and `home-did-mount` to create a reagent component called `home`
-7. Change the initially rendered component from `home` to `home-componen`
-8. Create `resources/public/css/screen.css` files and add necessary CSS
-9. Add CSS file to `resources/public/index.html`
+7. Add externs

 #### Step 1: Create a new project